farzadrastegar/setup-hadoop/README.md

    6.2.
 Validate configureations.

    6.2.1.
-Change "$1", "$2", and "read" commands in lib/pre1-test-ambari-setup.sh and name it pre1-noquestions-test-ambari-setup.sh.
+Similar to 6.1.1, indicate hadoop partitions and hadoop username by editing line #18 and #19 respectively in lib/pre1-noquestions-test-ambari-setup.sh.

    6.2.2.
 Run validations on all nodes.

+         $ cp lib/pre1-noquestions-test-ambari-setup.sh .
          $ ./mypdsh.bash <usernames> <ip-addresses> pre1-noquestions-test-ambari-setup.sh

    6.2.3.
 See output at root@\<node-hostname\>:~/host-config/pre1-noquestions-test-ambari-setup.sh.out.
-There shouldn't be any "NOT" term in the file.
-Note: if transparent_hugepage is NOT disabled, use the script in samples/disable-transparent_hugepage-using-crontab.bash and reboot as follows.
+There shouldn't be any "NOT" terms in the file.
+Note: if transparent_hugepage is NOT disabled in the output file, use the script in samples/disable-transparent_hugepage-using-crontab.bash and reboot as follows.

          $ cp samples/disable-transparent_hugepage-using-crontab.bash .
          $ ./mypdsh.bash <usernames> <ip-addresses> disable-transparent_hugepage-using-crontab.bash